 4th Read – Repetition is a writing craft.
 We look at that next.
 In this poem, it’s related directly to the theme.
 Students read the last three stanzas.
 This will lead to a discussion about why authors use this craft choice.

-5th Read – Putting it together.
-Students now understand the poem, (equality and diversity), why the author may have written this poem (to reveal a part of being human), a successful tool she used to drive her point home (repetition), and finally what she’s saying about diversity (the theme).
+5th Read – This read is about putting it together.
+Students now understand the poem (equality and diversity), why the author may have written this poem (to reveal a part of being human), a successful tool she used to drive her point home (repetition), and finally, what she’s saying about diversity (the theme).
 We talk about all these things, and then finally we read the poem start to finish with all our new ideas in mind.
 I usually end with a quick write, too.

-But what’s most important to remember is that this model of instruction doesn’t end here.
+What’s most important to remember is that this model of instruction doesn’t end here.
 The conclusions we draw from our reading experience are constantly revisited throughout the year.
-My hope is they’ll notice other authors using repetition.
+My hope is that they’ll notice other authors using repetition.
 They’ll see what other authors have to say about life.
-And ultimately, the close reading activity itself just serves as a day-to-day vehicle.
+Ultimately, the close reading activity itself just serves as a day-to-day vehicle.

 Did you like my Close Reading Planner for Poetry?
 Grab it for FREE!